Book a visit to the Household Waste Recycling Centre (HWRC)

 Furthermore, we recognise the demand for bookings is much higher than the number of slots we have made available.
 It is important to remember at this time the HWRC is not open for normal trips but for essential visits only to make sure staff and residents are safe.
 Residents should continue to store waste where they can until restrictions are relaxed and wider opening is possible.

 In the first four days of booking, we took more than 1,700 bookings for cars, and more than 400 bookings for vans.
 Meanwhile, we continue to assess the prospect of opening bookings further into the future, so that more Swindon residents can put a trip to the HWRC in their diaries.

-Why are you not allowing vans over 3.5 tonnes or trade waste customers to visit the HWRC?
+Why are you not allowing vans over 3.5 tonnes, trade waste customers or vehicles with tail lifts to visit the HWRC?

 Our bulky waste and garden waste services are still running for residents wishing to dispose of these types of waste.